cristianodeoliveira/DevOps-Course-Starter/README.md

 To run the tests for the codebase run the following commands `poetry run pytest`

-Assumption is that you have installed pytest beforehand
+Assumption is that you have installed pytest beforehand.